Table of Contents

 Ideal for creating durable wrapping kraft paper and sturdy carton and rigid boxes, kraft paper board is actually also available in a range of colors and shades making it extremely versatile for branded packaging solutions.

 The surface of raw kraft paper is textured and porous allowing for high quality printing and finishing for a premium rustic look.

 Kraft paper is a packaging material that gets its name from the Kraft pulping process, pioneered by Carl F. Dahl of Germany in the 1880s.

-What is Kraft Paper Used For in Packaging?
+How is Kraft Paper Used in Packaging?